GUESTS ONLINE

 HF & 50 MHz

-Main TRX - Alinco DX70TH (I run only 50W PEP / 20W AM)
+Main TRX - Alinco DX70TH (I run only 50W PEP / 20W AM or less)

 QRP and AM: Homebrew 80m AM 2.5W rig using IRF510 / MFJ2940 20m SSB QRP (at 5W)